ajay2005k/comp_vision/README.md

 # Fashion MNIST Image Classification using TensorFlow

-This repository contains code for training a neural network model using TensorFlow to classify images from the Fashion MNIST dataset.\n The Fashion MNIST dataset consists of grayscale images of fashion items belonging to 10 different categories.
+This repository contains code for training a neural network model using TensorFlow to classify images from the Fashion MNIST dataset.
+The Fashion MNIST dataset consists of grayscale images of fashion items belonging to 10 different categories.

 ## Prerequisites